-Psychosis is a syndrome associated with abnormal functioning of the frontal and temporal lobes and the dopaminergic and serotoninergic projections to these areas.
-People with psychosis may experience hallucinations (e.g., auditory, visual, tactile), delusions, and disorganized thoughts and actions.
+Psychosis is a syndrome associated with dysregulation of the neurotransmitters dopamine and serotonin, and abnormal functioning of key brain circuits, particularly involving frontal, temporal, and mesostriatal brain regions.
+People with psychosis typically experience hallucinations (e.g., auditory, visual, tactile), delusions, and disorganized thoughts and actions.

 The evaluation of psychosis includes a physical exam, a complete psychiatric and medical history, and a laboratory work-up.
-The physical exam includes a detailed neurologic exam and a complete mental status exam, with the following areas of focus: mood and affect, thought process and content (including an evaluation of delusions, abnormal perceptions, suicidal and homicidal ideation, judgment, insight), and a cognitive exam.
+The physical exam should include a detailed neurologic exam and a complete mental status exam, with the following areas of focus: mood and affect, thought process and content (including an evaluation of delusions, abnormal perceptions, suicidal and homicidal ideation, and insight), and a cognitive exam.

 Recommended initial laboratory work-up includes a complete blood count, comprehensive metabolic profile, thyroid function tests, urine toxicology, and measurement of parathyroid hormone, calcium, vitamin B12, folate, and niacin.
-Based on clinical suspicion, testing for HIV infection and syphilis, as well as computed tomography brain imaging, can complete the initial laboratory work-up.
+Based on clinical suspicion, testing for HIV infection and syphilis, as well as brain neuroimaging (e.g., CT or MRI), should be considered as part of the initial work-up.

 The lifetime prevalence of psychosis in the general population is about 3%, with 0.21% of cases attributable to medical conditions.
 Most commonly, psychotic symptoms are associated with other mental disorders.
 The lifetime prevalence of schizophrenia is approximately 0.3% to 0.7%.
 In one urban primary care population study, 20.9% of adult patients reported 1 or more psychotic symptoms; psychosis co-occurred with depressive, anxiety, and panic disorders, and substance use disorders.
-More than 50% of people with bipolar disorder experience psychosis during their lifetime.
-The rate of postpartum psychosis, which is a type of brief psychotic disorder, is 1-2 per 1000 childbirths; risk factors include a history of depression, bipolar disorder, or past peripartum psychosis or mood disorder.
+One cross-sectional study found that the rates of positive symptoms of psychosis occurring during acute mood episodes of bipolar disorder (BD) (mania, depression, and mixed states) is similar to the rates observed in schizophrenia.
+The rate of peripartum psychosis, which is a type of brief psychotic disorder, is 1 to 2 per 1000 childbirths; risk factors include a history of depression, bipolar disorder, or past peripartum psychosis or mood disorder.

 - Schizoaffective disorder